-Red Chili Brown Butter Roasted Turkey Breast for Two is the ultimate recipe for a small-crowd holiday dinner.
+Brown Butter Roasted Turkey Breast for Two is the ultimate recipe for a small-crowd holiday dinner.
 It’s Thanksgiving turkey reinvented; a moist bone-in turkey breast recipe with a warming buttery and herbaceous feel and a spicy kick.
-I’ll also tell you the story behind the brown butter with red chili, and why I love it.
+I’ll also tell you the story behind the brown butter, and red chili flakes, and why I love them.

 Hello my friends.
 Officially inaugurating the holiday season, I’m sharing with you an easy recipe for a gorgeous, roasted turkey breast, but we’re also solving a problem.